hbmep/hbmep/README.md

 ## License

-_hbmep_ is free software made available under the MIT License.
+hbMEP is free software made available under the MIT License.
 For details see the LICENSE file.